phpbb/chameleon/docs/css-specificity.md

 These two helper, or _utility_, classes are very specific in their intentions: you would only use them if you wanted something to be rendered at 50% width or not rendered at all.
-If you didn’t want this behaviour, you would not use these classes, therefore whenever you do use them you will definitely want them to win.
+If you didn’t want this behavior, you would not use these classes, therefore whenever you do use them you will definitely want them to win.